African diaspora: Turkey

 Afro-Turks are people of Zanj (Bantu) descent living in Turkey.
 Like the Afro-Abkhazians, they trace their origins to the Ottoman slave trade.
 Beginning several centuries ago, a number of Africans came to the Ottoman Empire, usually via Zanzibar as Zanj and from places such as present-day Niger, Saudi Arabia, Libya, Kenya and Sudan; they settled by the Dalaman, Menderes and Gediz valleys, Manavgat, and Çukurova.
 In the 19th century, contemporary records mention African quarters of İzmir, including Sabırtaşı, Dolapkuyu, Tamaşalık, İkiçeşmelik, and Ballıkuyu.
 Africans in Turkey are around 100.000 people.

-Indian and Pacific Oceans
+Asia

 South Asia

 There are a number of communities in South Asia that are descended from African slaves, traders or soldiers.
 These communities are the Siddi, Sheedi, Makrani and Sri Lanka Kaffirs.
 In some cases, they became very prominent, such as Jamal-ud-Din Yaqut, Hoshu Sheedi, Malik Ambar, or the rulers of Janjira State.
 The Mauritian creole people are the descendants of African slaves similar to those in the Americas.